 Join three masterful authors of the strange — Helen Marshall, Sarah Brooks, and Malcolm Devlin — as they launch their latest works exploring the uncanny and the strange lurking beneath ordinary reality.
 Together, these writers craft narratives where boundaries blur, the impossible intrudes, and readers confront the weird spaces where reality unravels.
 Join us for an evening of readings, conversation, and a glimpse into three distinct visions of the strange.

-We are delighted to welcome Rowe Irvin to Caper, debut novelist – author of The Life Cycle Of A Moth – in conversation with Elizabeth Garner.
+We are delighted to welcome Rowe Irvin to Caper, debut novelist – author of Life Cycle Of A Moth – in conversation with Elizabeth Garner.

-We are delighted to welcome Rowe Irvin to Caper, debut novelist – author of The Life Cycle Of A Moth – in conversation with Elizabeth Garner.
+We are delighted to welcome Rowe Irvin to Caper, debut novelist – author of Life Cycle Of A Moth – in conversation with Elizabeth Garner.

 If you've any questions you can always get in touch with us by clicking here.